Austin Hedges Player Props: Pirates vs. Rays

-The Pittsburgh Pirates and Austin Hedges, who went 0-for-3 last time in action, take on Javy Guerra and the Tampa Bay Rays at Tropicana Field, Tuesday at 6:40 PM ET.
+After batting .143 with four walks and three RBI in his past 10 games, Austin Hedges and the Pittsburgh Pirates face the Tampa Bay Rays (who will hand the ball to Shane McClanahan) at 6:40 PM ET on Wednesday.

-In his last game he had a hitless performance (0-for-3) against the Nationals.
+In his most recent game he had a hitless performance (0-for-2) against the Rays.

 Austin Hedges Game Info & Props vs. the Rays